To fully understand pipe class and piping specification you must know the basics of the piping.

 - Joint may leak when not properly sealed

-- Use not permitted by code if severe erosion, crevice corrosion, shock, or vibration are anticipated.
+- Use is not permitted by code if severe erosion, crevice corrosion, shock, or vibration are anticipated.

-- A strength of pipe is reduced as threads reduce the wall thickness
+- The strength of the pipe is reduced as threads reduce the wall thickness

 - Seal welding may be required

-- The code specifies that seal welding shall not be considered to contribute for the strength of joint
+- The code specifies that seal welding shall not be considered to contribute to the strength of joints.

 Socket & Spigot Ends

-Socket & Spigot End pipes are generally used in the Ductile iron pipeline and non-metallic piping pipeline such as PVC, GRE/GRP.
+Socket & Spigot End pipes are generally used in the Ductile iron pipeline and non-metallic piping pipelines such as PVC, and GRE/GRP.

 Advantages